-Europe's Rail Joint Undertaking (ERJU), Knorr-Bremse plays a leading role in developing new generations of rail technology.
+2021 As a founder member of Europe's Rail Joint Undertaking (ERJU), Knorr-Bremse plays a leading role in developing new generations of rail technology.
+Knorr-Bremse acquires EVAC, becoming the world's leading provider of integrated sanitary systems for passenger trains.

-As a founder member of

 2006

-begins, the Group expands its position in the rapidly growing Chinese market by entering into joint ventures and building its own plants.
-As the new millennium patents reflect the company's capacity for innovation
+As the new millennium begins, the Group expands its position in the rapidly growing Chinese market by entering into joint ventures and building its own plants.